alexn11/complex-dynamics-progs/transcendental-maps.md

 [Grid]
 grid_width = 400
 ```
-The grids have all the same sizes and contain all the computed values.
+The arrays have all the same sizes and contain all the computed values.
 They represent the images by some mappings of a discretized rectangular domain of the complex plane.
-The height of the grids is determined by the aspect ratio derived from the coordinates of the window (variables `top`, `left`, `bottom` and `right`).
+The height of the arrays is determined by the aspect ratio derived from the coordinates of the window (variables `top`, `left`, `bottom` and `right`).

 The `Program` section contains the path to the command file, for example: